 PAD provides functionality that enables STAs to discover the availability of services offered by an AP, before they associate with the wireless LAN.
 While the specification of service specific information is outside the scope of this standard, the AP can act as a proxy to the services offered by an external network or services offered by non-AP STAs associated with the AP.

 There are two types of PAD: unsolicited and solicited.
 In the unsolicited PAD, basic service information is included in the Beacons transmitted by the AP.
-Upon receiving the Beacon frames, the non-AP STAs can make an informed decision to associate with the AP, or query for more detailed service information, using PAD as described in 8.4.5a.2 before association.
+Upon receiving the Beacon frames, the non-AP STAs can make an informed decision to associate with the AP, or query for more detailed service information, using ANQP as described in 8.4.4.20 before association.

 In the solicited PAD, basic service information is included in the Probe Request transmitted by the non-AP STA.
 Upon receiving the Probe Request, the AP responds with a Probe Response only if there is a service match between the non-AP STA and the AP.
-The non-AP STAs can make an informed decision; to associate with the AP, or query for more detailed service information, using PAD as described in 8.4.5a.2 before association
+The non-AP STAs can make an informed decision; to associate with the AP, or query for more detailed service information, using ANQP as described in 8.4.4.20 before association

 {Editor’s note: do we need to clarify how the PAD procedures work in a multi-AP environment deployed near each other?}